Condensed Matter Theory at University of Victoria (R. de Sousa's research group)

 The main objective of this research is to enhance the generation of entangled photons in photonic chips.
 The research requires a combination of expertise in the fields of materials' science, photonics, quantum computing, and quantum optics.

-Conventional computational and communication technologies are reaching their limit.
-Quantum approaches are being sought to replace the current state-of-the-art.
-Devices that exploit the quantum behaviour of light use a few photons to achieve communication with 100% secure cryptography; they also enable the design of universal quantum computers that can solve problems that are intractable today.
-The key resource for quantum communication and computation with photons is the generation of entangled photon pairs.
+These states also enable the design of universal quantum computers that can solve problems that are intractable today.
+The key resource for quantum communication and computation with photons is the generation of entangled photon pairs, either in a few photon state or in a bright two-mode squeezed state.
 The standard method for the creation of entangled photon pairs requires high-powered laser systems and yet produces a very low yield of entangled photons.
 In this research, we are searching for novel mechanisms for the generation of entangled photons using low cost and low power light sources.
-If realized, this research has the potential to greatly accelerate the development of quantum technology and to completely change communication and computation as we know it today.

 Noise in small-scale quantum computers.